talhasaruhan/cpp-matmul/README.md

 ```
 * Added Eigen benchmarks
 * Implemented MatMul which should be the general function exposed to outside.
 It simply selects betwen *MTMatMul* and *ST_TransposedBMatMul* depending on the sizes of the matrices.
 Current impl.: ```A.height*A.width*A.width*B.width < K : ST_TransposedBMatMul o.w : MTMatMul```

+### 13/11/2018
+* Added a couple of vector sum implementations in benchmark project to compare different intrinsic approaches.
+The aim is to achieve maximum throughput with ILP minded design.
+However compiler doesn't seem to respect the coder as it optimizes away different ways in which I try to maximize the throughput for my own specific CPU architecture.
+* Added a few MMHelper_MultBlocks implementations using intrinsics these are directly parallel to the vector sum implementations described above.